JLiekenbrock/lyrics-visualiser/docs/index.md

 # Project Documentation

 This is the Documentatin for my project.
-I ended up putting a lot of effort on the CI/CD Part.
+I ended up putting a lot of effort into the CI/CD Part as i easily get obsessed with automation.

 ## 1. git